akyoto/q/docs/readme.md

 ## Security

-Recent incidents such as the `xz` backdoor and attacks on the `npm` ecosystem have shown that supply chain attacks remain one of the software industry's biggest security challenges.
+Recent incidents such as the `xz` backdoor and attacks on the `npm` ecosystem have shown that supply chain attacks remain one of the biggest problems in the software industry.

-Q helps mitigate these risks by enforcing the principle of least privilege.
-Every module must explicitly declare which sensitive resources it requires, such as network or file system access.
-Any permission changes become part of the review process during updates, making unexpected behavior much more visible.
+The build system helps mitigate these risks by enforcing the principle of least privilege.
+Every module must explicitly declare which resources it requires, such as network or file system access.
+Any permission change becomes part of the review process during updates, making supply chain attacks much more visible.
 If `leftpad` suddenly requests access to `net`, that should immediately raise suspicion.

-While this cannot eliminate supply chain attacks entirely, it significantly reduces the chances of your system being compromised.
+While this cannot eliminate supply chain attacks entirely, it significantly reduces the chances of being compromised.

-Q also hardens executables at the binary level:
+The compiler also hardens executables at the binary level:

 - All executables are built as position-independent executables (PIE) with dynamic base addresses so that an attacker can't use precalculated addresses.
 - The call stack where return addresses are located is isolated from the regular memory stack, eliminating an entire class of control-flow attacks.